 (A) Payment of non-employee compensation of $600 or more

 (B) Payments made to a physician or other supplier or provider of medical or healthcare services of $600 or more made in the course of your trade of business

 (C) Canceled debt of $600 of more

-(D) Crop insurance proceeds of $600 or more
+(D) Payments of crop insurance proceeds of $600 or more

 7. What is the total amount a sole proprietor is obligated to report on Forms 1099-MISC based on the following expenses claimed on schedule C?

 Attorneys' fees to incorporated law firm: $600

 Sign printer: $800 ($600 labor and $200 materials)

 Web page designer: $500